Roll Call: Follow the votes in Congress

 Senate votes

 New York judge: The Senate has confirmed the nomination of Jennifer Rochon to be a judge on the U.S. district court for the southern district of New York.
 Rochon was a private practice lawyer in New York City from 2000 to 2013, and has been general counsel for Girl Scouts of the USA since 2013.
 The vote, on May 18, was 51 yeas to 47 nays.
-Nays: Johnson R-WI; yeas:
+Yeas:

 Mideast diplomacy: The Senate has confirmed the nomination of Barbara A. Leaf to be the State Department’s assistant secretary for the Bureau of Near Eastern Affairs.
 Leaf has been a senior official on the National Security Council specializing in the Middle East and North Africa, and a longtime diplomat serving in Iraq, Egypt, and the United Arab Emirates, among other countries.
 The vote, on May 18, was 54 yeas to 44 nays.
-Nays: Johnson R-WI; yeas:
+Yeas:

 Labor official: The Senate has confirmed the nomination of Elizabeth Watson to the Labor Department’s assistant secretary for congressional and intergovernmental affairs.
 Watson has been a senior aide on the House Education and Labor Committee and a law professor at Indiana University and Georgetown University.
 The vote, on May 18, was 50 yeas to 45 nays.
-Nays: Johnson R-WI; yeas:
+Yeas:

 California judge: The Senate has confirmed the nomination of Trina Thompson to be a judge on the U.S. district court for the northern district of California.
 Thompson has been a superior court judge in Alameda County since 2002.
 The vote, on May 18, was 51 yeas to 44 nays.
-Nays: Johnson R-WI; yeas:
+Yeas:

 Second California judge: The Senate has confirmed the nomination of Sunshine Sykes to be a judge on the U.S. district court for the central district of California.
 Sykes has been a superior court judge in Riverside County since 2013, and before that was a lawyer for the county’s government.
 A supporter, Sen. Dick Durbin, D-Ill., said: “Her record on the bench is deeply impressive, and she will continue to administer justice in a thoughtful, evenhanded manner as a district court judge.”
 The vote, on May 18, was 51 yeas to 45 nays.
-Nays: Johnson R-WI; yeas: Baldwin D-WI
+Yeas:

 Military logistics: The Senate has confirmed the nomination of Christopher Lowman to be the Defense Department’s assistant secretary for sustainment.
 Lowman, a Marine and Army officer since 1984, has specialized in logistics and procurement and administration.
 The vote, on May 18, was 94 yeas to 1 nay.
 Yeas: